DominikSzczesniak/what-to-watch/README.md

 ## Project Status
 Project is still under development.
 I am currently using it to learn new technologies and gain practice in coding.

+## Testing the app:
+Repositories are filled with data at application start.
+In order to test you can just import MoviesAndUsers.json file from httprequests folder to postman.
+File has all endpoints handled in the app.

+## Information about the data:

+Created user's credentials are:

+Username: Dominik Password: 123

+User's repository is filled with 10 movies, 2 of them already moved to watchedMovies.